coleridge113/quiz-app-microservices/README.md

 4. **API Gateway**
     The API Gateway acts as the primary interface to the client, further abstracting the main services.

-5. **User Service**
+5. **User Service (Vite+React)**
-    The User Service, the front end component using Thymeleaf, allows a user to view the available quizzes and answer them.
+    The User Service, the front end component rewritten in React.js, allows a user to view the available quizzes and answer them.

-6. **User Service 2 (Vite+React)**
-    The User Service, the front end component using rewritten in React.js

 ### Key Features
 - Microservices architecture for modularity and scalability.